 The Federal Work-Study Program is available to undergraduate students with established financial need as determined by the FAFSA.
 Students can work up to six hours per week.
 Campus jobs are available most often in the cafeteria, the library, faculty offices, the Brewer Sports Center, and facilities.
-Specific assignments and schedules are finalized after registration by the Student Employment Office.
+Specific assignments and schedules are finalized after registration by the Student Employment office.
+Contact the Office of Financial Services for more information (731) 989-6916.